apache/samza/docs/learn/documentation/0.7.0/yarn/isolation.md

 YARN will automatically enforce memory limits for all containers that it executes.
 All containers must have a max-memory size defined when they're created.
 If the sum of all memory usage for processes associated with a single YARN container exceeds this maximum, YARN will kill the container.

 Samza supports memory limits using the yarn.container.memory.mb and yarn.am.container.memory.mb configuration parameters.
-Keep in mind that this is simply the amount of memory YARN will allow a Samza [TaskRunner](../container/task-runner.html) or [ApplicationMaster](application-master.html) to have.
+Keep in mind that this is simply the amount of memory YARN will allow a [SamzaContainer](../container/samza-container.html) or [ApplicationMaster](application-master.html) to have.
 You'll still need to configure your heap settings appropriately using task.opts, when using Java (the default is -Xmx160M).
 See the [Configuration](../jobs/configuration.html) and [Packaging](../jobs/packaging.html) pages for details.

 ### CPU